SLO County orders shelter at home, Adam Hill noticeably missing?

 As the chair of the SLO County Board of Supervisors, Hill is expected to take a leadership role.
 By law, some orders are required to be signed by the board chair, unless he is unavailable.

-On Wednesday, county staff searched for Hill in an attempt have him to sign the shelter in place order, which notes that because Hill was unavailable, the emergency services director signed the document.
+On Wednesday, county staff searched for Hill in an attempt to have him sign the shelter at home order, which notes that because Hill was unavailable, the emergency services director signed the document.

 Hill stopped attending meetings or returning phone calls on March 11, the day the FBI raided his office located in the County Government Center.